YasQA/FileStorageRESTService/README.md

 Application developed using Java 11, Maven, Spring Boot and Elasticsearch as DataStorage;

 Preconditions to run:
-1.Elasticsearch should be up and running locally(on OS or using docker) on default port 9200;
+1. Elasticsearch should be up and running locally(on OS or using docker) on default port 9200;

 How to use: